Siege of Fushimi Castle: Background

 Fushimi was originally built several years earlier, as a luxurious palace for Toyotomi Hideyoshi, but was destroyed by an earthquake in 1596.
 Tokugawa Ieyasu rebuilt it and placed it under the care of Torii Mototada.
 As war with Ishida approached, Tokugawa saw that this would be a prime target for his enemies, as it stood quite close to Kyoto and guarded many of the approaches to, and past, the city.
 Visiting the castle, he discussed his fears with Torii, who assured his lord that he would be willing to sacrifice himself, and the castle, for the greater strategic gain of his lord.
 It is said he even suggested reducing the garrison, in order to free up warriors who could serve better purposes in other locations; knowing the castle would fall anyway, he saw no need for the entire garrison to be sacrificed.

 Siege

 Ishida's army began their assault on 27 August, but made little progress for ten days.
 At one point, one of the towers was even lit on fire, but was soon put out by a member of the garrison, who lost his life in the process.
 Ultimately, a message was sent into the castle tied to an arrow, explaining that the besieging army had taken the wife and children of one of the defenders hostage, and would crucify them unless he betrayed his compatriots.
 Thus, on 8 September, one of the towers was set aflame from within the castle, and a number of Ishida's men broke through.
 Matsudaira Ietada was killed fighting against Ishida Mitsunari.
-The central keep was then lit aflame, but Torii and his garrison continued to fight until all but ten had been killed.
+The central keep was then lit aflame, but Torii Mototada and his garrison continued to fight until all but ten had been killed.